-A good foundation can give your skin that much-needed spring, fresh look.
+A good foundation can give your skin that much-needed fresh look.
 If you use it right.
 Here are the more common mistakes to avoid when using foundation.

 By Mariève Inoue